top of page

 Urban Center Density Study

-JOHNSON ECONOMICS prepared an evaluation of the market and financial characteristics of development limiting achievable densities in Metro’s designated "2040 Centers" areas.
-The study was intended to document the causes underlying widespread development at densities below those targeted, and to identify factors that would increase marginal development densities.
-The study identified barriers to increased density and mixed-use development in areas specifically re-zoned to permit higher density development.
+Johnson Economics prepared an evaluation of the market and financial characteristics of development limiting achievable densities in Metro’s designated "2040 Centers" areas.
+The study was intended to document the causes underlying widespread development at densities below those targeted and to identify factors that would increase marginal development densities.
+The investigation identified barriers to increased density and mixed-use development in areas specifically re-zoned to permit higher-density development.
 The analysis examined issues of development timing, local government structure, competition between centers, financial feasibility of higher-density development, and the impact of commercial development.

 Cheyenne, WY Downtown Development Authority: